Reliable Cellular Automata with Self-Organization: Cellular automata

 \subsection{Deterministic cellular automata}

 Let us give here the most frequently used definition of cellular automata.
 Later, we will use a certain generalization.
+First, the notions associated without considering time.

-The set $\bC$\glo{c.cap@$\bC$} of \df{sites} has the form $\ZZ_{m}$ for finite or infinite $m$.
+\begin{definition}[Space and states] The set \( \sites \)\glo{c.cap@\( \sites \)} of \df{sites} has the form \( \bbZ_{m} \) for finite or infinite \( m \).
 This will mean that in the finite case, we take \df{periodic boundary conditions}.
-In a space-time vector $(x,t)$, we will always write the space coordinate first.
-For a space-time set $E$, we will denote its space- and time projections by \glo{p.greek@$\prs, \prt$}
+In a space-time vector \( (x,t) \), we will always write the space coordinate first.
+For a space-time set \( E \), we will denote its space- and time projections by \glo{p.greek@\( \prs, \prt \)}

 respectively.
-We will have a finite set $\SS$\glo{s.cap.s@$\SS$} of states, the potential states of each site.
-A \df{(space) configuration} is a function \glo{x.greek@$\xi(x)$}
+We will have a finite set \( \states \)\glo{s.cap.s@\( \states \)} of states, the potential states of each site.
+A \df{configuration} is a function \glo{x.greek@\( \xi(x) \)}